No Indian is outsider in Bengal, BJP CM will be son of soil: Modi | Politics

-Bengal has brought together the nation through 'Vande Mataram', and on this land, CM Mamata Banerjee was terming people ''bohiragoto'', Prime Minister Narendra Modi said on Wednesday, announcing that if voted to power, a son of the soil will be made the BJP chief minister of the state.
+Bengal has brought together the nation through 'Vande Mataram', and on this land, CM Mamata Banerjee was terming people ''bohiragoto'' (outsider), Prime Minister Narendra Modi said on Wednesday, announcing that if voted to power, a son of the soil will be made the BJP chief minister of the state.

-''Bengal brought together the people of India through Vande Mataram, and on that land, Mamata-didi is talking about 'bohiragoto' (outsider).
-No Indian is an outsider here, they are children of Bharat Mata,'' he said.
+''Bengal brought together the people of India through Vande Mataram, and on that land, Mamata-didi is talking about 'bohiragoto'.
+No Indian is an outsider here, they are the children of Bharat Mata,'' he said.

 ''We are being called 'tourists', fun is being made of us, we are being insulted.
 Didi, people of Rabindranath's Bengal don't consider anybody outsider,'' Modi added.